Surf N Santa 10 Miler (1:10.46)

-I woke up Saturday morning ready to race.
+I woke up Saturday morning, ready to run the Surf N Santa.
 The only starting line I had run across lately was the virtual one on the elliptical.
-I wasn’t excited for this exact race nor was I excited for the amount of pain I knew I would feel during the race.
+I wasn’t excited for the Surf N Santa, nor was I excited for the amount of pain I knew I would feel during the race.
 I had run one 10 mile run since the marathon and barely made it through.
 Barely.
 The reason I was excited for this race what that it signifies I am ready to start a new training cycle.

 So when I woke up and saw it was pouring rain I was more than thrilled.
-I mean who doesn’t love running in 40 degree pouring rain?
-I actually didn’t really care either way, I was just happy the race wasn’t canceled.
+I mean, who doesn’t love racing in 40 degree pouring rain?
+I actually didn’t care, either way, I was just happy the Surf N Santa wasn’t canceled.

-I got to the race convention center an hour early and had no interest in going back outside or warming up.
-After the New York City Marathon, I haven’t been running much (the only other 10 miles I did was a couple weeks ago.
+I got to the Virginia Beach Convention Center an hour early and had no interest in going back outside or warming up.
+After the New York City Marathon, I haven’t been running much (the only other 10 miles I did was a couple of weeks ago.
 I felt like death and it ended up with a pulled muscle).
 I didn’t want to push my luck.
 I also wasn’t overly concerned with my time and wanted to keep warm instead.
-In the convention center I had the honer to meet David (one of the co-founders of Runchat on twitter!)…After basically meeting an internet celebrity I decided I should probably delayer and head to the starting line.
+In the convention center, I had the honor to meet David (one of the co-founders of Runchat on twitter!)…After basically meeting an internet celebrity, I decided I should probably delayer and head to the Surf N Santa starting line.

-When the race started it was overwhelming.
-Since the 10 miler and 5k shared a start there were a lot of people around.
+When Surf N Santa started, it was overwhelming.
+Since the 10 miler and 5k shared a start, there were a lot of people around.
 I tried to remind myself not to take it out quickly because I do not have endurance right now.
-I would die.
 It would hurt.
 That was unnecessary.

-Mile 3 and 4 of the Surf N Santa were just spent thinking about how mile 5 was on the boardwalk and going to be windy.
+Miles 3 and 4 of the Surf N Santa were just spent thinking about how mile 5 was on the boardwalk and going to be windy.
 The race went 37 blocks on the boardwalk going into the 30 mph wind (in the rain).
-I knew it was going to be miserable because it was cold, raining and I’m not in shape.
+I knew the weather would be miserable because it was cold, raining and I’m not in shape.
 It wasn’t a surprise when it was miserable.
-I don’t have a great turn of events or story about how I pushed through.
-It was awful, I was miserable and it seemed like the longest part of the Surf N Santa and I just put my head down and went.
+I don’t have a great turn of events or story about how I pushed through at the Surf N Santa.
+It seemed like the longest part of the Surf N Santa and I just put my head down and went.

-Around mile 6 of the Surf N Santa, my hat blew off but I was lucky a kind gentleman from behind me picked it up and passed it to me.
+Around mile 6 of the Surf N Santa, my hat blew off, but I was lucky a kind gentleman from behind me picked it up and passed it to me.
 I cannot thank him off for that or I would have been running off to the beach trying to catch the darn thing.
-We ended up running the rest of the Surf N Santa together for the rest of the race which was nice.
+We ended up running the rest of the Surf N Santa together for the rest of the race, which was nice.

-For all the wind we saw in the previous miles, we saw no backwind going the opposite direction for miles 8 and 9 because it was blocked by the buildings.
-I loudly complained about this.
-(I complained about a lot actually).
+For all the wind we saw in the previous miles, we saw no backwind going in the opposite direction for miles 8 and 9 of the Surf N Santa because the buildings blocked it.

-At mile 9 of the Surf N Santa, I realized I was hovering around a 7 minute pace so decided to just pain train it as hard as I could to finish.
+At mile 9 of the Surf N Santa, I realized I was hovering around a 7-minute pace so I decided to just pain train it as hard as I could to finish.
 It was stupid because I should have realized I do not have the endurance to pain train an entire mile.
 I should have started surging at 9.5.
-Regardless mile 10 of the Surf N Santa was the worst mile but when I ran into the convention center my spirits were lifted.
+Regardless mile 10 of the Surf N Santa was the worst mile but when I ran into the convention center, my spirits were lifted.

 The Surf N Santa finished inside of the Virginia Beach Convention Center, which I thought was pretty cool.

 I finished 8th female overall at the Surf N Santa and 1st in my age group.
 (Which the 20-24 age group had less competition then most)

-Also this is the first race ever I have worn shorts (oiselle Rogas).
-I left my runderwear at home in Jersey but I didn’t get chaffing and it wasn’t a big deal. (though I still prefer runderwear).
+Also this is the first race ever I have worn shorts (Oiselle Rogas).
+I left my runderwear at home in Jersey but I didn’t get chafing and it wasn’t a big deal. (though I still prefer runderwear).